softicar/sqml/README.md

 ## 4 Building and Development

-To contribute to the source code, an installation of the [Eclipse IDE for Java Developers](https://www.eclipse.org/downloads/packages/) is required with an installed [Xtext plugin](https://www.eclipse.org/Xtext/download.html).
-Please read the [contribution guidelines](CONTRIBUTING.md) for this repository and keep our [code of conduct](CODE_OF_CONDUCT.md) in mind.
+To build the source code, an installation of the [Eclipse IDE for Java Developers](https://www.eclipse.org/downloads/packages/) is required with an installed [Xtext plugin](https://www.eclipse.org/Xtext/download.html).

 ### 4.1 Building